 The constructivists’’ method addresses three of the most often cited failures of current public school education, as it is asserted that Constructivism: enhances critical thinking, demonstrates the connection to real-world issues, and encourages better communications in professional environments.
 However, it requires very motivated and sensitive instructors, small class sizes, innovative curricula, and instructor self-restraint. .

 The Socratic method is most often used today in law schools in the United States and other English-speaking Universities.
 Following the lead of the 5th Century BC philosopher Socrates, it involves the questioning method of analysis by means of the instructor’s asking the students a series of questions in driving their understanding by probing their assumptions, statements, and conclusions.

-The Socratic method is manifestly less well suited to K-12 education and to instruction in the physical sciences, mathematics, and other rigorously quantified studies.
+It is manifestly less well suited to K-12 education and to instruction in the physical sciences, mathematics, and other rigorously quantified studies.
 Constructivist approaches are also less common, but for different reasons.
 The increased burdens accompanying and unfamiliarity with Constructivism has been shown to be hurdles that many lecture-based teachers are disinclined to overcome.
 Any implementation of Constructivism would necessitate even more careful selection of teaching personnel.

 ADL and the Education Environment in the Department of Defense

 The military history is replete with examples of major powers losing their hegemony due to their reliance on the methods that produced their early successes.
 In the past, the slow evolution of technologies would make this process so glacial that empires could last of centuries without serious challenge.
 Today the progress of science is so rapid that industries are faced with the problem of how they need to be continuously recruiting new graduates to keep up with new skill requirements and human relations departments are taxed with the burdens of recycling or off-loading the technical people they hired a decade before.
 In the Department of Defense, there is a pressure to rely more on lower and lower levels of seniority to exhibit high levels of independent thought and engage in critical thinking without much immediate supervision, e.g. a squad leader may be expected to not only know how to deploy his troops, but to be able to handle sophisticated interactions with native peoples in alien environments.
 This has led to the DoD’s recognition of the need for effective and on-going education, in addition to the necessary training required to their personnel.
 This education process was vexed by several limiting challenges: increasing operations tempos restricted the time available for education, emerging technologies mandated more time be committed to training, deployments interrupted cohesive scheduling and the all-volunteer force was heavily recruited by industry, which resulted in many leaving the service to advance their careers.
-A new initiative was created just before the turn of this century, Advanced Distributed Learning, to address some of these issues.
-(Schrader, 1999)
+A new initiative was created just before the turn of this century, Advanced Distributed Learning, to address some of these issues (Schrader, 1999).

 Rather than moving the service member to the schoolhouse, the concept was to make the school house available to the service members no matter where they were located.
-A review of the papers presented at a recent conference indicates that the focus of much of this effort has been on infrastructure, standards, and credentialing. (iFEST, 2018) The environment in which this learning must take place is one of high stress, frequent interruption, constant churning of both learners and educators, and limited physical space.
+A review of the papers presented at a recent conference indicates that the focus of much of this effort has been on infrastructure, standards, and credentialing (iFEST, 2018).
+The environment in which this learning must take place is one of high stress, frequent interruption, constant churning of both learners and educators, and limited physical space.
 The authors experience is that both training and education are most effective if teams or study groups can work together and develop mutual support bonds.

 Emerging Capabilities